 - At least three Linux machines of either VMs or bare-metal, if deploying the setup in a hyperconverged mode (with K8s as well as OpenEBS residing on the same machines) or five Linux machines (with K8s and OpenEBS running on separate machines)

-- The above instruction assumes a minimal setup with a test-harness, K8s/OpenEBS master and a single K8s minion/OpenEBS node.
+- The above instruction assumes a minimal setup with a test-harness, K8s/OpenEBS master and a single K8s node/OpenEBS node.
 The masters and nodes can be scaled if the user so desires

-- All Linux machines are required to have :
+- All Linux machines must have the following: